 Granted through the Harbor Branch Oceanographic Institute Foundation, sales of these license plates support innovative and applied research involving animals, ecosystems, and issues of importance to the people of Florida.
 Some of these research projects are summarized below.
-Visit your county's tax collector to purchase your plate or click on one of the links below to order online.
 Watch a short video to learn more.

 Integrated Multi-trophic Aquaculture -- This long-term research aims to advance land-based aquaculture to new heights of productivity and efficiency with a system that grows multiple animal and plant types in separate but connected tanks.
 Fish and shrimp receive food, and system circulation enables the other animals and plants to extract nourishment from the water, cleaning it for reuse.

 Larval Fish Enumeration and Growth Monitoring Using Light Field Rendering Camera and Active Learning-based Classifier -- An aquaculture operation must be efficient to be profitable, and feed efficiency depends on knowing the number and growth of animals in the system.
 The goal of this new project is to significantly improve the accuracy of these measurements with a camera that produces images with variable focus depth, making it possible to view all objects in the field of view both close to and far from the lens.
 The images will be analyzed using software that learns to discern the animals from the background and other objects such as bubbles.